GPropersi/CodePath_iOS_Tip_Calculator/README.md

 - Determining how to see if 10 minutes had passed - just need a function to check the difference between two intervals in time.
 - Placing horizontal dividing lines in a view - ended up just needing a label with a background color, and making it 1px thick.
 - Forcing the app into only portrait mode took some digging on the internet...
+- Constraining everything in the view before performing animations led to many constraint conflicts that led to a better definition of constraints needed.

 ## License